Dendro-somatic Coupling and global neuronal signaling

 Conclusion

 Dendro-somatic coupling as a dynamic mechanism for global neuronal signalling is a bold new perspective for which we have clear evidence.
-This perspective stands to revolutionize our understanding of the cortex and possibly also provide insights into more efficient neural network architectures.
+This stands to revolutionize our understanding of the cortex and possibly also provide insights into more efficient neural network architectures.

 Financiële details & Tijdlijn